Are you pregnant or do you have a child in 3rd grade or younger? If yes, we offer you:

 Parenting is hard work and extremely rewarding at the same time.
-We want you to be the best parent you can be and that’s why we think these resources might be helpful:
+We want you to be the best parent you can be and that’s why we think these additional resources might be helpful:

 Find a Parents As Teachers educator in your area for parenting information!

-Missouri ParentLink is a great over the phone or online resource.
+ParentLink’s Warm-Line is a great over the phone or online resource.

-While you’re deployed finding and paying for child care is only one of the challenges many families face.
 Here are some resources available to military families on a variety of topics:

 Military OneSource Provides assistance with employment, car repair, counseling, money management, & any other services!